- Why and how do people get into debt?

 - Do I ignore letters from creditors?

-- Do I avoid calls from unknown numbers in case it’s a creditor calling?
+- Do I avoid calls from unknown numbers if it’s a creditor calling?

 - Am I unable to set aside money for an unplanned financial emergency such as redundancy, car expenses or emergency repairs?